Humanists Refuse The Evidence of Miracles

-- The reports of His miracles were written in the gospels and circulated publicly during the lifetimes of people who witnessed them.
-If they had not happened as described, witnesses would have come forward to discredit Him and all of Christianity.
-The Jewish leaders, in particular, woulud have been very pleased to have witnesses who could discredit Jesus.
-But those Jewish leaders had also witnessed His miracles and coluld not deny them.
+- The reports of His miracles are recorded in the gospels, which were circulated publicly during the lifetimes of people who witnessed them.
+If they had not happened as described, witnesses would have come forward to discredit the gospels and all of Christianity.
+The Jewish leaders, in particular, would have been very pleased to have witnesses who could discredit Jesus.
+However, those Jewish leaders had also witnessed His miracles themselves and could not deny them1.

 John P. Meier writes: "Viewed globally, the tradition of Jesus' miracles is more firmly supported by the criteria of historicity than are a number of other well-known and often readily accepted traditions about his life and ministry. . . .
 Put dramatically but with not too much exaggeration: if the miracle tradition from Jesus' public ministry were to be rejected in toto as unhistorical, so should every other Gospel tradition about him."
 (From the book , A Marginal Jew: Rethinking the Historical Jesus, volume 2, page 630)

-Conclusion: The Bible writers neither lied nor erred.
+Conclusion: The Bible writers were not dishonest, they neither lied nor erred.
 They accurately reported the miracles of Jesus, just as they happened.

 So now the humanists turn in another direction to show there are no miracles.
 They call it the: Harms of the Supernatural Outlook